 After you’ve hit Enter, the Photos app ought to be gone from your laptop.
 To set up it, visit the Microsoft Store app, look for “Photos,” then choose and install the Photos app (with “Microsoft Corporation” listed as its developer).

 Perform a System Restore

 If you more or less know when the issues started along with your Photos app, you’ll be able to perform a System Restore to a happier time, before the problems began.

 Go to the start menu, type restore then click “Create a restore point.” in the new window click “System Restore” then follow the prompts until you’ll be able to choose a restored purpose. select the one you wish (ideally before your Photos app issues started), and act with the method.

 Just Use Windows Photo Viewer (Windows 10 Photo Application)

 For a lot of people, the old Windows Photo Viewer worked just fine.
 While it wasn’t as flashy as “Photos”, it did the job and was a functional and convenient way of browsing your photos in a given folder.

 Microsoft has steadily phased Photo Viewer out, however, and if you have a PC with Windows 10 pre-installed, you’ll need to get a bit techy to set Photo Viewer as the default.
 For more info on how to do this, read our guide on making Photo Viewer your default photo app on Windows 10.
 Windows 10 isn’t all bad though, and you can make it more fun by checking out our list of 10 awesome screensavers you can get for it.

 Thank you for reading it.

-I hope I was able to help you and solve your problem that you were facing.
-Your opinions are always welcomed also our comment section is always open for your problems.
+I hope I was able to help you and solve the problem that you were facing.
+Your opinions are always welcomed also our comment section is always open to your problems.